 The High Weald AONB Management Plan: Objective OQ4 requires that the special qualities that people value, such as tranquillity, dark skies and clean air, are recognised and taken into account in new developments.

-As a rural area at some distance from major urban areas (albeit with some street lighting in the village and at the A21 junctions), most of Lamberhurst has dark skies. (see map below) This enables the stars to be seen and enjoyed on clear nights and is highly valued by local residents.
+As a rural area at some distance from major urban areas (albeit with some street lighting in the village

 Lighting in new development should be designed to maintain dark skies.